How to Improve Your Mood with Diet

 Research shows anxiety and/or depression to be a factor in the following conditions:

-Heart Disease: Studies show a link between anxiety/depression and heart disease.
-One of the reasons for this link may be the person who suffers from these mood disorders typically do not take proper care of their health.
+- Heart Disease: Studies show a link between anxiety/depression and heart disease.
+One of the reasons for this link may be that the person who suffers from these mood disorders typically does not take proper care of their health.
 For instance, they may not eat quality foods or get enough exercise.

 Given the many physical and mental problems that can arise, it is crucial that you know how to enhance your mood.